tobiasbiegert/study_projects/bachelor's_thesis/README.md

 - [Bachelor's_Thesis_Tobias_Biegert.pdf](https://github.com/tobiasbiegert/study_projects/blob/main/bachelor's_thesis/Bachelor's_Thesis_Tobias_Biegert.pdf): The final thesis document.
 - [Code_Bachelor's_Thesis_Tobias_Biegert.ipynb](https://github.com/tobiasbiegert/study_projects/blob/main/bachelor's_thesis/Code_Bachelor's_Thesis_Tobias_Biegert.ipynb): Jupyter notebook containing the code for the project.

-## Project Description

-[Provide a brief description of your Bachelor's thesis project.
-Explain the problem, the approach you took, and the key findings or results.]

 ## Usage

 - You can view the thesis document by clicking the "Thesis.pdf" link above.
 - To examine the code and run the Jupyter notebook, download the "Code.ipynb" file and open it in your Jupyter Notebook environment.
 I ran it in a Google Colab Environment.

-## Dependencies

-- [List any dependencies or software requirements necessary to run the code, if applicable.]

 ## Contact